AlDrean/MyDND/PaladinHomebrew/Smites_CHAR.md

 - Better synergy with Charisma-based features and auras

 ### Integration with Level 5 Feature
-- **Replaces Extra Attack:** At level 5, CHAR Paladins make one attack with a smite instead of two attacks
+- **No Extra Attack:** CHAR Paladins do NOT receive the Extra Attack feature at 5th level
+- **Single Attack with Smite:** When you take the Attack action, you make **one attack** that always includes a smite effect
+- **Cannot Make Normal Attacks:** You cannot make a weapon attack without applying a smite effect
 - **Oath Signature Smite:** Your oath's signature smite is always available as a cantrip-level ability
-- **Base Smite Always Available:** Every melee weapon attack can apply your oath's base smite effect (no cost)
+- **Base Smite Always Available:** Your single attack per turn always applies your oath's base smite effect (no cost)
 - **+Charisma to Attack:** You add your Charisma modifier to the attack roll when using a smite
 - **Optional Upcast:** Use bonus action + spell slot to enhance your oath's smite (or any learned smite) to full concentration version
 - **Additional Concentration Slot:** One extra concentration slot specifically for smite upkeep